skannea/qdash/README.md

 useSSL |M| When set to true, secure websocket protocol is used.
 This is strongly recommended when accessing the MQTT broker from internet. client |M| Name of the MQTT client.
 To make a unique name the following expression may be used: `'qdash_'+ Math.floor(Date.now() / 1000);`. timeout |O| Timeout in ms for MQTT connection retrial.
-Default is 2000.
+Default is 2000. log |O| Function( TEXT ) to be called when MQTT errors happen. debug |O| Function( TEXT ) to be called with MQTT progress information. onSuccess |O| Hook function( ) to be called when MQTT connection is established. onFailure |O| Hook function( CAUSE ) to be called when MQTT connection fails or is disconnected.
+CAUSE is an error message text. onMessage |O| Hook function( TOPIC, DATA ) to be called when a MQTT message is received.
+Topic is the MQTT topic of the message.
+DATA is an object created from the received JSON coded MQTT payload.

 ### The qd.config object